zoekirsh/activerecord-lifecycle-reading/README.md

 Now that we are integrating `ActiveRecord` into Rails, we should note that we can make bits of code run whenever something happens in our model: like when it's created (but not yet saved to the database), saved to the database, or even deleted.
-Everything we cover here is called "Active Record Lifecycle Callbacks".
+Everything we cover here is called an "Active Record Lifecycle Callback".
 Many people just call them callbacks.
 It's a bit shorter.

 Take a look at the blog app that is included.
 Be sure to run the migrations before you start learning from Rails (we do this with `rake db:migrate`)!
 We